 MacSabbath Grills the Nile in Mesa AZ

-As the Nile started to fill up and the band Cybertronic ended their set, it was finally time to chow down on some tasty tunes with a side of crispy fries and grilled burgers (non gmo, of course).
-MacSabbath opened up the show with ‘Organic Funeral’ and played all their hits such as ‘Sweet beef’, ‘Love buns’, and ‘Frying pan’.
+As the Nile started to fill up and the band Cybertronic ended their set, it was finally time to chow down on some tasty tunes with a side of crispy fries and grilled burgers (non GMO, of course).
+MacSabbath opened up the show with ‘Organic Funeral’ and played all their hits such as ‘Sweet beef’, ‘Love Buns’, and ‘Frying Pan’.

 Ronald Osbourne had a lot to say and while we didn’t understand all of it, he had everyone in the venue laughing their ass off.
-His play on words and making fun of other bands, like Cinnabon Jovi, Iggy Popeye’s Chicken, Dairy Queensryche, Spinal Tapplebees, my favorite was Burger King Diamond, Almond Joy Division, and Bauhaus of Pancakes.
-We also need to give credit to the two MacSabbath servers that keep the antics going on stage.
+He was a master of play-on words and making fun of other bands.
+Some of his targets were “Cinnabon Jovi”, “Iggy Popeye’s Chicken”, “Dairy Queensryche”, “Spinal Tapplebees”, and my favorites “Burger King Diamond”, “Almond Joy Division”, and “Bauhaus of Pancakes”.
+We also need to give credit to the two MacSabbath “servers” who helped keep the antics going on stage.

 vocals / Ronald Osbourne